Mohamady1/portfolio/README.md

 . all certificates i have in tech field

-. some of my top projects with latest technologies i learnt (html, css, js, react, redux)
+. some of my top projects with latest technologies i learnt

-. skills i have on loading bar
+. skills i have

 . and finally to get in touch with me with authorized with google